neptun-software/neptun.tools.docs/docs/web-interface/api/api-ai-ollama-{model_name}-chat.post.md

 - Authentication is required via the neptun-session cookie
 - The chat_id must be a valid integer corresponding to an existing chat
 - The response is streamed in chunks as the AI model generates the reply
-- Only the specified Cloudflare model is available through this endpoint
+- Available models through this endpoint:
+  - RWKV-6-World 1.6B
+- Model configurations are handled by Ollama's API